 - The surprising negatives

-- Health warnings of toxicity and cancer
+- Health warnings of toxicity

 And I bring up this topic because a subscriber asked the following:

 “Hello Dr. Sam – I wanted to know if you eat oatmeal.
 I eat a big bowl every morning and I wanted to know if this is good or bad?
 I heard it’s full of vitamins, fiber, and good for lowering my cholesterol, blood sugar, and weight loss.
 It’s also good for energy.
 Thus, like a perfect food.
 Do you agree?
 Thanks boss!”

 This is correct, improvements in cholesterol, blood sugar, weight loss, and energy levels are the primary reasons people eat oatmeal – other than the obvious reason that they like how it tastes.

 To begin with, oats are grains and have lots of vitamins and minerals, so they are very nutritious.
 Especially when compared to other grains.

 They also contain a good amount of soluble fiber and beta-glucan, which helps with cholesterol levels.